Aenigma/GLUG/README.md

 The relation between HAML file and layout is configured in `config.rb`.
 The default layout is called `layout.haml`.

+### Styling
+If you want to modify the styling used in the website, most (if not all) of the code doing that is taken from [Twitter Bootstrap][bootstrap] so you should definitely check it out its documentation.
+The files in question, of course, are in the `css/` and `js/` directories.

 ## Metadata
 In addition to all of this, the layouts have Ruby code embedded to help with some automation.
 For one, certain [metadata][yamldata] about the article can be embedded into the page's HAML file at the top.
 Currently, `title`, `authors`,